Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 If the issue concerns hardware, use `hw-probe` (if it's not available, please download [hw-probe](https://linux-hardware.org/?view=howto)), run it using the following command `sudo -E hw-probe -all -upload`, and add the URL link.

-**Partition information**

-For problems regarding partitioning, open Partition Manager, highlight the device where Calamares installed distribution, and take a screenshot.

-- If a screenshot is not possible, take a photo.

 **Boot logs**

 For problems with the distribution initialization process, include the following log files.